Please Enable JavaScript in your Browser to Visit this Site.

 b. bodice: the shoulder straps of the bodice actually detach unlike almost every other Danish bodice.
 They are tied to the front of the bodice by a colorful ribbon (see images here and here).
 This reportedly mimicked an upper class fashion.
 The bodice was also designed so that it could be tightened with lacing within its lining.
 The two halves of the bodice front were attached over the lacing with pins.
 It was made of black shiny wool with yellow silk ribbon edges.

 c. a thick pillow underneath the skirt to augment a woman's figure.
 This was an upper class fashion from the 1600s and 1700s.
+By the 1800s, the fashion was a slender figure.

 Additionally, the costume also had the following less exotic elements: